sk4161/Causal-Forcing/README.md

 -----

 Causal Forcing significantly outperforms Self Forcing in **both visual quality and motion dynamics**, while keeping **the same training budget and inference efficiency**—enabling real-time, streaming video generation on a single RTX 4090.
+We support both chunk-wise and frame-wise models, with the latter natively unifying T2V and I2V.

 -----